iRubenTomas/git_helper/README.md

 - $ git config --global user.email "[email address]"
 > Sets the email you want attached to your commit transactions

-- $ git config --global user.email "[email address]"
-> Sets the email you want attached to your commit transactions

 ## Create repositories
 - $ git init
 > Turn an existing directory into a git repository